Women in WWE: Other shows

 Animated versions of the Fabulous Moolah and Wendi Richter were included on a CBS Saturday morning cartoon Hulk Hogan's Rock 'n' Wrestling.

+In 1996, Sunny was named as AOL's most downloaded celebrity, thus expanding her popularity outside professional wrestling.
+She was heavily featured on mainstream TV shows such as MTV's Singled Out and Entertainment Tonight.

-WWE Sunday Dhamaal, an Indian show produced by WWE, aired a special WWE Evolution episode hosted by Shenaz Treasury focusing on Women in WWE.
+WWE Sunday Dhamaal, an Indian show produced by WWE, aired a special WWE Evolution episode hosted by Shenaz Treasury focusing on Women in WWE in 2018.

 In 2019, WWE announced a reality series for Quibi, Fight Like a Girl, in which Stephanie McMahon paired WWE superstars with a young girl in each episode.
 The series was later moved to The Roku Channel following the closure of Quibi.

+Episodes focusing on heel careers of Sasha Banks and Stephanie McMahon were part of the 2022 Peacock original series, WWE EVIL.

+The ninth episode of A&E documentary series, WWE Rivals, "Stephanie McMahon vs. Brie Bella", focused on McMahon and Bella's on-screen rivalry.

 In November 2022, WWE co-CEO Nick Khan announced during an investors call that Bianca Belair and her husband Montez Ford would be the subject of a new reality series that will debut on Hulu in 2023.
+WWE announced on November 2, 2023, that the first eight episodes of the series, now titled "Love & WWE: Bianca & Montez", would be released on Hulu on February 2, 2024.

 WWE Network shows

-Behind the scenes look of various WWE female superstars and Events were featured in WWE Network's documentary series WWE 24.
+A behind-the-scenes look at various WWE female superstars and Events was featured in WWE Network's documentary series WWE 24.
 The episodes entitled "Women's Evolution" and "Empowered" focused on the history of women in WWE, while episodes "Becky Lynch: The Man", "The Years of Ronda Rousey", and "Trish Stratus" focused on individual careers of Lynch, Rousey and Stratus respectively.
 Another documentary series, WWE 365, aired a special on Alexa Bliss on June 23, 2019.
 Paige, Charlotte Flair and Sasha Banks specials were part of another WWE Network's documentary series WWE Chronicle.

 Several episodes of Table for 3 like "Diva Legends", "Millennium Divas", "Divas Champions Club", "Future Empowered", "Women's Championship Evolution", "Restaurant Riott" and "Ladies' Luncheon" featured current and former WWE female superstars discussing various aspects of their personal and professional life.

 Animated version of various female WWE superstars like Sasha Banks, Becky Lynch, Bella Twins, Charlotte Flair, Paige and Stephanie McMahon were included in Camp WWE.